 The course programme is designed to offer a broad spectrum of activity, ranging from leisure pursuits to academic interests.
 What is most important is that the classes offer an easy context in which people can get to know each other, practise new skills and turn their minds to something enjoyable and stimulating.

-Old favourites are Music, Art History, French, Spanish, Italian, Creative Writing, and Archaeology; other stalwarts are Drawing and Painting, Bridge, Information Technology and Current Affairs.
+Old favourites are Music, French, Spanish, Italian, Creative Writing, and Archaeology; other stalwarts are Drawing and Painting, Local History and Geography, and Current Affairs.
+More recently, Yoga, Tai Chi, Pilates and Singing Lessons have been introduced.
 Click here for the latest!

 Fees are kept as low as possible and are geared simply to covering the running costs.
 All the administrative staff give their time voluntarily, and the Centre remains wholly self-supporting.